 Step 3: roll out 130″ of the craft paper and start sponge painting your bricks, we found if your sponge isn’t too saturated, it gave it a more realistic look!
-The craft paper wasn’t quite tall enough to cover my boxes, so I cut 4 or 5 strips that were 7″ tall and taped them to the larger 130″ strip before painting (tape goes on the back side, not sure how well the paint would stick to it).
+The craft paper wasn’t quite tall enough to cover my boxes, so I cut 4 or 5 strips that were 7″ tall.
+Then I taped them to the larger 130″ strip before painting.
+The tape goes on the back side so I’m not sure how well the paint would stick to it.
 Hope that makes sense!

 Step 4: Once the paint has dried, lay your paper over the boxes and secure them with packaging tape, your base is now done.

 Step 5: (I totally spaced taking pictures of this part, but it’s similar to the first part.)
 Assemble your two 28x20x5 boxes and tape them together so the dimensions are 56x20x5.
 Cover the top and sides with craft paper.
 I chose not to paint my mantle, but you can paint it with mixed black and white paint, using a rag to get a marble look, see Family Fun for the technique.
 Then just set your mantle on top of your bricks, put the black card stock down for the “fireplace floor” and cut out red and yellow flames if you want a fire!

 My sweet, sweet husband helped me with the flames.
 He cut them out and then made a crown shape with them so we could put flameless candles in the middle!
 I love the way they look!

 If you already have a fireplace, you could easily do this on a smaller scale for a child’s room, or a play house!
 My kids love it!